-Those expectations cover everything from their treatment and recovery to what your facility should look like.
-One expectation that too often gets overlooked is how, exactly their financial experience with you will play out.
+Patient expectations cover everything from their treatment and recovery to what your facility should look like.
+But one expectation that too often gets overlooked is how, exactly their patient financial experience (PFX) with you will play out.
 Consider this — patients are conditioned from other industries to know their financial responsibilities up front (HFMA even advises them to be proactive in gathering this information).
 This means that if you want to foster a positive financial relationship and accelerate your cash flows, you must communicate in a timely manner with your patients.

 Having productive conversations around these responsibilities and the financial experience overall requires a strategic approach, and specifically, one that prioritizes communication across all areas of your organization.
 The first step in achieving this is making sure that, from pre-service to final bill processing, your revenue cycle staff is as invested in the patient experience as any clinical department.